survivemin/survivemin/README.md

 The replay value comes from suspicion.
 Once you have seen one outcome, you naturally start wondering what would happen if you had answered differently five minutes earlier.
 Maybe you should have comforted Min.
 Maybe you should have held back.
 Maybe you should have noticed that one line was not really a joke.
 SURVIVE MIN makes those questions stick because the choices are tied to mood rather than obvious game logic.

 This is also why the browser page is useful.
-You can open [survivemin.org](https://survivemin.org), replay a branch, check a scene, and compare choices without digging through files or reinstalling anything.
+You can open [SURVIVE MIN Onlnie](https://survivemin.org "SURVIVE MIN Online"), replay a branch, check a scene, and compare choices without digging through files or reinstalling anything.
 The game benefits from that immediacy.
 One click, one dark room, one conversation waiting to go wrong.

 ![A late night scene in SURVIVE MIN](https://s.survivemin.org/games/survive-min/assets/screenshot-5.webp)